[Dovecot] "Maximum number of connections from user+IP exceeded" solution [Error countermeasures]

 There is no need to adjust any other parameters when taking preventative measures; the same settings as in the solution method will suffice

-If you are also using another email address for system notifications, the number of simultaneous connections will likely increase.
+If you're using a single email address for system notifications and other purposes, the number of simultaneous connections will likely increase.

-When building your server, it is best to set this to a slightly larger value from the start.
+When building the server, it's best to set a slightly larger value from the start.

 lastly